undoLogic/digi-display/README.md

 ### Prevent browser sessions
 Prevent firefox from keeping a session which will mess up the loading process for the kiosk mode
 - Options -> History -> Never remember history

+### Change background image
+Right click on the desktop background and choose Change Background Image
+- Top: Add Picture
+- Navigate to Home -> digiDisplay -> screen-loading-image.jpg
+- Then choose to activate